 We went from somebody who didn’t believe she was going to be able to tolerate impressions or sit in the dental chair to having this finished product that improved the quality of her life.
 And that was a wonderful feeling.
 She even came in with a little gift, a silver Parker pen, and she had my name engraved in the pen.
 I still own the pen.
 She didn’t have very much money and she’d spent the extra money to buy me this gift, and in that moment I realised that I’d made a difference.
 And for me that is what it’s all about.

-N: You jumped out of of a plane ten years ago to learn about dental fear…
+Nikoleta: You jumped out of a plane to learn about dental fear…

 And it was interesting, because I then began to understand the feeling of the sense of dread from the couple of days before, not sleeping very well that night before, the journey in the car on the way there – it’s not just about the moment when it’s about to happen, it’s the build up to it.
 And when sitting in the plane it’s the belief of “I can back out at any time and maybe I will”, and then as you’re about to do the jump that sudden sense of “I can’t do this.
 This is impossible.
 I can’t do it.”

 But interestingly, the people who you are doing the jump with are such an important element.
 The reassurance by them and obviously doing the jump itself was exhilarating, and as I landed, the overwhelming sense of relief and accomplishment was interesting and also the immediate sense of “That was OK and I could do that again, I’d have no problem with doing this again, I’ve done it”, yet a day or two later when I started thinking of it again I thought “No, I don’t think I will!“ (laughs).

 This gave me an understanding that even if someone finished a procedure on one day, it doesn’t necessarily mean that their dental phobia is cured and they won’t find it difficult again.